 The trail starts at the beach.
 Start the trail from the right or left as it is a 5km loop trail.
-You will cross a boardwalk along the marsh area, and wander through a second-growth forest with draping tree branches and have glimpses of the lake from along the trail.
+You will cross a boardwalk along the marsh area, and wander through a second-growth forest with draping tree branches, and have glimpses of the lake from along the trail.

 Distance: 2 km

-Rolley Falls is moderate 2 km loop trail.
+Rolley Falls is a moderate 2 km loop trail.
 It takes you to the lower falls that you can view from a bridge.
 The trail continues over the bridge for a short distance until you reach the upper falls.
 The lower falls have a better view.
 The upper falls are underwhelming, and the viewpoint is so overgrown that there is not much to see there.
 If you do not want to see the upper falls, you can also return the way you came.

-Family Friendly Hikes In Burnaby
+Kid Friendly Hikes In Burnaby

 Deer Lake Burnaby